 Level 3: Capstone – Building on the community-partner relationship and learning of the first two years, third-level students will implement a special project lasting one semester at the community placement and receive an Internship Transcript Notation.
 Level 3 Capstone students will apply for a grant from the Office of Service, Spirtuality and Social Justice for up to $500 to fund a project at the community placement.
 (We will be offering grant-writing guidelines and a workshop.)
 These grants must be used by the student to advance the mission of the organization, be measurable and be able to be completed within the identified semester.
 The grant process allows students to work with the community partner at a new level to combine community needs, creative thinking and problem solving as well as an introduction to writing grants.

 At the Capstone level, students also participate in the Internship Transcript Notation Program.
 This program requires identified learning objects and four reflection papers (each 1-2 pages) in partnership with the Career Center.

-Leadership and Awareness Interweaving personal and community awareness, on-going leadership development, and community experience; students are challenged to balance ever-changing community needs and personal insights through active learning.
-Students participate in intentional leadership training seminars, meet alumni in related non-profit fields, and share in group and personal reflection connecting their service, classwork, and personal growth.
+Leadership and Awareness - Interweaving personal and community awareness, ongoing leadership development and community experience, students are challenged to balance ever-changing community needs and personal insights through active learning.
+Students participate in intentional leadership training seminars, meet alumni in related nonprofit fields and share in group and personal reflection, connecting their service, classwork and personal growth.

-Academic Connections Montgomery Service Leaders are expected to make connections between their class work, community placements, and personal goals.
+Academic Connections - Montgomery Service Leaders are expected to make connections between their classwork, community placements and personal goals.
 Each student will write an annual community learning agreement, outlining personal and professional learning objects for each year.
-In the second year, students will integrate their experience in the community intentionally with one class through a project or reflection paper.
-In the third year, students have the opportunity to earn a transcript notation for their work.
+In the second year, students will integrate their experiences in the community intentionally with one class through a project or reflection paper.
+In the third year, students have the opportunity to earn an Internship Transcript Notation for their work.

 Expectations and Benefits